dyYU1022/AcidRain/README.md

 Simple clone coding of the game 'acid rain'

 ## to fix
-- [ ] initializer.js : fix the way it rearranges words when resizing occurs to act as efficient as possible.
+- [x] initializer.js : fix the way it rearranges words when resizing occurs to act as efficient as possible.
   + In current way, delay would be occurred if the number of words increases.
+  → change postion value from px to percentage, remove resize event listener.
 - [ ] style.css : make replay more fancy

 ## to add
 - [x] countdown
 - [ ] timeout: occur when clearInterval is ran. make gameover pop up(words left > 0).
-- [ ] make words move down to helper(or specific point).
+- [ ] make words move down to helper(or to specific point).
 - [ ] make words disappear when it reaches the helper(or when it is positioned at specific point).
 - [ ] check the number of words left, removed by pc, removed by userinput.
       - total words === words removed by user : clear!